kkirtigarg/Data-Analysis-of-particle-collisions-at-LHC/README.md

 - Effective preprocessing(blurring and Deblurring) of the input images using autograd for accurate classification of signal and background events.
 - Employ Machine Learning (ML) and Deep Learning algorithms to enhance signal efficiency.

-### Introduction

-The pursuit of unravelling the mysteries of the universe has led physicists to embark on groundbreaking experiments at the Large Hadron Collider (LHC).
-Among the multitude of processes studied, a specific focus lies on the production of light particles and photons.
-This endeavour delves into the realm of particle interactions, shedding light on the intricate mechanisms that govern our universe.
-In this study, we delve into the details of this particular process, exploring data generation, transformation, and classification.

-The core of our investigation involves simulating events that encapsulate the production of particles and photons.
-Two pivotal types of events are generated, each holding distinct significance: Signal and Background Events.
-Signal events are basically the events of interest to us.
-For examples, if some new particles are formed from a collision that are new and unknown to us, that would signify some new physics phenomenon that is involved so that would be a signal event.
-A background event is something that mimics a signal event that could come from a known physical process which we are not interested in.
-Our main focus is on building classification algorithms to classify a signal event image from a background event image accurately to help discover new phenomena.
-Till now we have worked on labelled data and build 2 algorithms for the classification- Principal Component Analysis (PCA) and Convolutional Neural Newtwork (CNN).
-And currently we are working on CNN.

 ### Principal Component Analysis (PCA) Model
 #### Loading Images: